Wood Finishes – The Basics and Tips When Applying

 Decoration means the finish showcases the wood’s natural beauty, color, figure patterns, grain, and depth.
 It also enhances the wood’s appearance by hiding defects.

-There are several types of wood finishes.
 Here are the basic ones most woodworkers use:

 - Oil (100% tung oil, boiled linseed oil, and blends of these oils and varnish)

 - Oil-based varnish (including alkyd, polyurethane, spar, wiping and gel varnish)